-They are the all-important questions around talking to young girls and puberty: When do I begin the conversation?
-Where do I do it?
+They are the all-important questions around talking to young girls about puberty: When do I begin the conversation?
+How do I do it?
 What do I say?

-Sometimes, she says, it’s just reassurance for them to know these changes are normal.
+Sometimes, she says, it’s just reassuring for them to know these changes are normal.

-“If girls aren’t having any symptoms before 15 years old, we want to see them to make sure everything is normal and figure out why it hasn’t started yet,” Roe said.
+“If girls haven’t seen those early signs by 12 years old or their period by 15 years old, we want to see them to make sure everything is normal and figure out why it hasn’t started yet,” Dr. Kelley said.

-When her patients express anxiety over approaching the conversation with their prepubescent daughters, Roe tries to remind them it’s nothing to fear.
+When parents express anxiety over approaching the conversation with their prepubescent daughters, Dr. Kelley tries to remind them it’s nothing to fear.

 In some cases, the internet and social media aren’t doing us any favors.

-“Girls are growing up in a super heavy technology-based world right now,” Roe explained.
+“Girls are growing up in a super heavy technology-based world right now,” Dr. Kelley explained.
 “So they have information at their fingertips and so they can search for anything.”

-The fear is what they talk about and do with their friends via social media without parents knowing, seeing or hearing.
+The fear is what they talk about and do with their friends via social media without parents knowing, seeing or hearing it.